KyPython/power-benchmarking-week2/docs/CLOUDD_ANALYSIS.md

 # cloudd Analysis: Right-Skewed Distribution

-**Single Responsibility**: Complete walkthrough of analyzing `cloudd` (iCloud sync) using the Long-Term Profiler, demonstrating the three advanced concepts in practice.
+**Single Responsibility**: Reusable template/pattern for analyzing any daemon using the Long-Term Profiler.
+Demonstrates the three advanced concepts (formula, signal, decision) in a complete workflow from analysis to actionable fix.

+**Long-Term Value**: This document serves as a **methodology template** that can be applied to analyze any macOS daemon (backupd, mds, bird, photolibraryd, etc.), not just cloudd.
+It provides a complete, reusable pattern for power analysis.

 ---